-They make up almost half of the entire workforce at Hull and East Yorkshire Hospitals NHS Trust, providing round the clock care, compassion and a listening ear to people, often at the most vulnerable times of their lives.
+They make up almost half of the entire workforce at Hull University Teaching Hospitals NHS Trust, providing round the clock care, compassion and a listening ear to people, often at the most vulnerable times of their lives.

 International Nurses Day, Friday 12th May, coincides with the birthday of one of the world’s most famous nurses, Florence Nightingale, and serves as the perfect opportunity to celebrate the huge contribution which nurses make to our lives, from beginning to end.

-Hull and East Yorkshire Hospitals NHS Trust employs over 2500 qualified nurses and a further 1000 nursing auxiliaries, who assist with patients’ basic care needs such as washing, dressing, and feeding.
+Hull University Teaching Hospitals NHS Trust employs over 2500 qualified nurses and a further 1000 nursing auxiliaries, who assist with patients’ basic care needs such as washing, dressing, and feeding.
 Nurses are based at both Castle Hill Hospital and Hull Royal Infirmary, as well as in community teams working across Hull and East Yorkshire, and specialise in areas ranging from organ donation to diabetes, epilepsy and end of life care.

 Louise Beedle, Clinical Lead for Patient Experience at the Trust has been a qualified nurse for over 20 years.
 She is a former Ward Sister at the Queen’s Centre for Oncology and Haematology and was involved in the first stem cell transplant to be carried out in Hull.
 She says:

 “Nursing has changed a lot over the years, but the basic principles of care don’t change.
 A nurse always needs to be compassionate, needs to be calm under pressure, but also needs to be able to listen to their patients and act in their best interests, as many of the people we care for are frail, frightened or vulnerable.